Filling in Belarus visa application

 Just in case you still have these questions - my answers are: yes, I would love to scrap visas for migration-secure countries, yes, the visa form could have been shorter and yes, you do have to be attentive with your visa paperwork as per the crib below. :)

 The application form for a visa to Belarus has become digital and you can save and send it as a PDF file.
 It is only a 2-page document that is available online from many resources, e.g. from the website of Ministry of Foreign Affairs of Belarus.
 Try to avoid the colorful-looking websites that have a similar name to a consulate website.
 All consulate websites of Belarus are listed here.
 Forms can be filled online and saved as a PDF file.
 Please, don't hand-fill the applications - use a PC).
+Many customers mess up numbers and dates in the form when using a MAC computer - try using a Windows PC.

 The form is short enough (compared to the 4-page forms we have to fill to get a Schengen visa) and is not so complicated, but tourists often ask me questions about the same boxes.
 Let's go through the form and check the unclear boxes, assuming you are applying for a short-term tourist visa to Belarus.